-It is recommended to use suit, trousers, long-sleeve shirts and undergarments made of textiles which are not fully constituted of nylon or spandex (e.g. Lycra, Elastan), in order to avoid degradation in case of abrasion (friction).
+It is recommended to use a rider's suit, or trousers, long-sleeve shirts and undergarments made of textiles which are not fully constituted of nylon or spandex (e.g. Lycra, Elastan), in order to avoid degradation in case of abrasion (friction).